YimingYAN/pathfollow/README.md

 ---------------------------------------------------------------------------
 This is a demo version of the implementation of infeasible primal-dual path-following ipm for Linear Programming.
-There is no guarantee that it can solve very hard or large-scale problems and its performance may not be as good as the standard commercial codes, but it does reflect the general ideas of this class of solvers.

 The main solver pathfollow (/src/pathfollow.m) only accepts LP problems in the standard form, namely